sta/websocket-sharp/README.md

 So you can use the classes created in **Step 2** to add the service.

-If you create an instance of the `WebSocketServer` class without a port number, the `WebSocketServer` set the port number to **80** automatically.
+If you create a instance of the `WebSocketServer` class without a port number, the `WebSocketServer` class set the port number to **80** automatically.
 So it's necessary to run with root permission.

     $ sudo mono example2.exe